 Number of alleged offender incidents by principal offence category

-In order to best represent the type of offence associated with an incident involving multiple offences, the most serious offence within the incident is determined and this becomes the principal offence to represent the incident.
+To best represent the type of offence associated with an incident involving multiple offences, the most serious offence within the incident is determined and this becomes the principal offence to represent the incident.

 Alleged offender incidents by principal offence, 5 year trend